 Program fee: Free

-* An Open Learning Course, open to anyone who is interested in learning with the online materials, will also be available this year!
+* An Open Learning Course, open to anyone who is interested in learning with the online materials, is also available this year!

 - Understand the reality of the atomic bombing, such as the inhumanity of nuclear weapons and health effects of radiation, through testimonies of the survivors.

 - Learn about global trends on nuclear weapons and global security, through exchange with professors and researchers of universities, institutions, and so forth.